python-bonobo/bonobo/docs/tutorial/1-init.rst

 different types, to work with various external systems.

-Please note that as a convenience mean and because the cost is marginal, most builtin `loaders` will send their inputs to their output, so you can easily chain more than one loader, or apply more transformations after a given loader was applied.
+Please note that as a convenience mean and because the cost is marginal, most builtin `loaders` will send their inputs to their output unmodified, so you can easily chain more than one loader, or apply more transformations after a given loader.

 Graph Factory